 – Biologically humans are more suited to a vegetarian diet as eating of meat taxes the digestive process as it is believed that the non-vegetarian diet is not easily digestible.

 – Consuming meat on a regular basis leads to formation of toxins, which when accumulated in the body as ama can further lead to ailments like gout, kidney stones, skin diseases, rheumatism or gallstones.

 – Also being Rajasic in nature, the non-vegetarian diet would promote aggression, violence and angry behaviour.

 – The health benefits of vegetarian diet are immense as it is high in fibre, antioxidants and vitamins and also it is low in calories, fat & sugar.

-– Vegetarian diet provides with lower risk of lifestyle diseases like diabetes, heart disease and obesity, as vegetables have more fibre and less fat.
+– Vegetarian diet provides with lower risk of lifestyle diseases like diabetes, heart disease and

 – The vegetarian diet is easily digestible and thus helps in strengthening various organs of the body viz. the pancreas, stomach, liver and intestines.

 – The Satvic diet also improves the skin texture, provides with natural glow and also imbibes anti-aging virtues.
 This is how you can maintain your natural beauty and age gracefully!

 – The vegetarian diet which is light in nature also creates a lightness of mind and body, making you emotionally aware, active and positive.

 – Also, as the vegetarian diet is comparatively low in fat content, this will keep you full of energy and zeal, whereas the non-vegetarian diet being fat laden results into causing more lethargy, both of the body as well as mind.

 What is Vegetarian Diet?